A Beefy birthday

 Birth of the man who remains arguably England's most famous cricketer.
 The highlights and lowlights of Ian Terence Botham's career are too lengthy to list here, but most prominent of all will always be his Ashes-winning three-card-trick in 1981.
 The emphasis on Botham's breathtaking power with the bat often obscures just how sound he was technically.
 Along with Viv Richards and Joel Garner, he was central to Somerset's golden age in the early 1980s.
-He also played soccer for Scunthorpe, continues to do untold work for leukaemia research, and is now a TV commentator with Sky.
-He was knighted in 2007.
+He also played soccer for Scunthorpe, continues to do untold work for leukaemia research, was knighted in 2007, and is a TV commentator with Sky.

 The genial Fred Titmus, who was born today, was one of the finest offspinners to play for England.
 His strength was all in the flight, where he would tempt and tease batsmen into submission.
 He loved touring Australia, and took his best Test figures (7 for 79) in Sydney in 1962-63.
-But like most English finger-spinners, Titmus often struggled for penetration, as a Test strike-rate of a wicket every 98 balls suggests.
+But like most English fingerspinners, Titmus often struggled for penetration, as a Test strike rate of a wicket every 98 balls suggests.
 He could bat too, and opened the batting for England on more than one occasion in an emergency.
 Titmus played first-class cricket in five different decades, between 1949 and 1982 with Middlesex (and once in 1978 with Surrey).
 A number of knocks - including losing four toes when his foot was caught in the propeller of a motor boat - failed to dampen his lust for life.
 He was later awarded an MBE and became a Test selector.
+He died in 2011 following a long illness.

 If not the birth of the Packer circus, this day definitely marks the moment its waters broke.
 After months of meetings, speculation and anger, the first World Series Cricket matches took place at Adelaide's Football Park and Melbourne's VFL Park (the establishment banned Packer sides from using their grounds).
 Mike Procter bowled the first ball to Rick McCosker in the Melbourne contest, which attracted 2449 spectators, and Ian Chappell hit an unbeaten 118 not out that evening.
 In Adelaide the attendance was 1000.